fachat/MicroPET/CPLD/README.md

   - 00 = 1 MHz
   - 01 = 2 MHz
   - 10 = 4 MHz
-  - 11 = 8 MHz with wait states for video access to RAM
+  - 11 = 8 MHz with wait states for video access to VRAM
 - Bit 2-7: unused, must be 0